-In this progressive and diverse community there have recently been incidents of public racism and homophobia.
-Mostly these incidents were met with jaw dropping shock because, well, we know better don’t we?
-But those who were targeted were attacked on a very deep level.
+In this progressive and diverse community there have been incidents of public racism and homophobia.
+There is neo-Nazi support from people in powerful positions.
+Once, not long ago, these incidents were met with jaw dropping shock because, well, we knew better didn’t we?
+But those who are targeted are attacked on a very deep level.

 In a rabble column Amy Goodman points out that while (in the US), “law-abiding Muslims are forced to hide in their homes, and animal-rights activists are labelled as terrorists for undercover filming of abusive treatment at factory farms, right-wing hate groups are free to organize, parade, arm themselves to the hilt and murder with chilling regularity”.

 Is this our fatal flaw?
 That we prefer to target those with less power rather than challenge our oppressors?
 Even if we manage, through revolution, chaos and bloodshed, to remove them, they are soon replaced with new oppressors.

 The cyclical rise and fall of empires is built on the labour of the masses.
 First it exalts then steals it through deceit and propaganda.
 Bigotry, racism, homophobia – are the devices that keep us enslaved to systems of oppression because we have lost our capacity to imagine a way out.

 In our families, communities, and congregations, we have learned how to care for one another, but there isn’t a military strategy, political party or an economic system that will bring this about globally.
 Every election, parliamentary act or corporate decision moves us closer to humanity or away from it, and every word and deed sits somewhere on the continuum of revering or exploiting life.